felias-fogg/RescueAVR/README.md

 - green LED on for one second, then red LED on for three seconds: chip has been rcognized, but there is not enough information in the firmware to resurrect it,
 - red LED is on for three seconds: no chip recognized.

 After having recognized the MCU, the board tries to reset all lock bits and then tries to set the fuses to a safe default setting.
-If successful, the green LED flashes for 5 seconds, otherwise the red LED flashes for 5 seonds.
+If successful, the green LED flashes for 5 seconds, otherwise the red LED flashes for 5 seconds.
 If unsuccessful, you can try to set the erase jumper, which allows for erasing the entire chip in order to recover it.

 If the serial line on the board is connected to a computer using 19200 baud (no parity, 1 stop-bit) then you can use the ***interactive rescue mode***.